 Cost and Equipment

 Participating in this event will require an online non-refundable deposit of $20.00.
 Registration and deposit link coming soon.
-(Last year's information: Please submit your non-refundable trip deposit now, via UVM's Utix Service, or via the "Pay Deposit" button, located under the registration button.
+(Last year's information: Please submit your non-refundable trip deposit now, via UVM's Utix Service, or via the "Pay Deposit" button, located under the registration button.)

 You are encouraged to bring your own equipment or borrow from a friend, but we recognize that many participants will not have everything they need to be comfortable (see packing list link to the right).
 If you need guidance acquiring equipment through